There are now 3 possible online modes for units:

 Availability Location Mode Semester 1 UWA (Perth) Face to face Semester 1 Online Online Restricted

 - Honours option in Conservation Biology; Zoology [Bachelor of Science (Honours)]

-- Indicative assessments in this unit are as follows: (1) online tests during course and final online exam; (2) oral presentation as a group; and (3) essay on a specific topic.
+Indicative assessments in this unit are as follows: (1) essay on a specific topic; (2) online tests during the course (2); and (3) Final online exam.
 Further information is available in the unit outline.